 - Create model classes for categories (nodes), products and variants then add corresponding page templates.

 - Create the catalog structure based on names used in your content model.

-- In the Catalog view in Commerce, create catalog entries based on content types you created, and verify the product list display.
+- Create catalog entries based on content types you created and verify the product list display in the Catalog view in Customized Commerce.

-- If needed, add or modify properties for the catalog content types, according to your requirements.
+- Add or modify properties for the catalog content types, according to your requirements if needed.

 Various methods for importing catalog data from other Optimizely Commerce sites or external systems are described in the Commerce Developer.